seri/toys.hs/SpellChecker/README.md

-Given a list of all valid English words and a list of words to check, a spell checker's job is to count the number of invalid words in the second list.
+Given a list of all valid English words and a list of words to check, a spell checker's job is to find all invalid words in the second list.

 We provide two spell checkers, one is a straight forward use of Data.Map, and an exotic solution with a custom-built mutable trie.
 We will benchmark them.